markfinger/webpack-build/README.md

 Caching
 -------

-A persistent file cache is used to improve build times.
+A combination of persistent files and in-memory data are used to improve build times.

+Once your first compilation request has completed successfully, the output is cached and subsequent requests will be served from memory.
+Cached output is written to disk, so cold boots will experience comparable performance.

+When serving cached data, a compiler will be spun up in the background and the cache will continue to serve data only until the compiler has completed.
+Spawning a compiler enables webpack's incremental compilation to provide almost instantaneous builds.

 To avoid serving stale data, the wrapper tracks file and package dependencies.
-Before serving up any cached data, file timestamps and package versions are checked.
+File timestamps and package versions are checked before serving up any cached data.
+If the cached data is ever deemed to be stale, requests will be blocked until the compiler completes.

 Environment configuration